Digital Markets Act

-Historical background
+In April 2024, Reuters reported on data from six companies which showed that in the first month after the regulations were implemented, independent browsers had seen a spike in users.
+The Cyprus-based Aloha Browser said users in the EU jumped 250% in March.
+Norway-based Vivaldi, Germany-based Ecosia and United States-based Brave have also seen user numbers rise following the new regulation.

+Background

+EU Competition policy rules

 The present rules applied within the European Union with regard to digital markets are derived from European and national legislation.
 Under these circumstances, the basis for competition rules in the EU is established by Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).
 Article 101 addresses anti-competitive agreements and concerted practices that may affect trade between members states or reduce competition in the common market.
 Article 102 aims to tackle the abuse of dominant positions.
 All players operating in the common market are therefore subject to these provisions.
 European and national authorities have identified the need to strengthen the current legislation, given the structural problems that are not covered.
-In addition, the case law of the CJEU is also an important aspect that should be mentioned, given its dynamic nature and the clarifications brought through the latest rulings.

-The Digital Markets Act is in line with the legislative developments undertaken by the Junker Commission between 2014 and 2019.
-During his mandate, there have been implemented 28 legislative proposals on the Digital Single Market, covering the following areas: Digital Culture, Digital Future, Digital Life, Digital Trust, Digital Shopping, and Digital Connectivity.
-These proposals were put forward with the scope to adapt the European legislation to the current challenges, while ensuring the free movement of persons and capital.
-These legislative developments contribute to the enforcement of long-term strategies in the European digital sector.
-For example, these modifications have led to the implementation of 35 new measures designated to boost connectivity, the data economy and digital public services, and they also aim to enhance digital rights in an integrated manner.
+Digital policy in the EU

+The Digital Markets Act is in line with the legislative developments undertaken by the Juncker Commission between 2014 and 2019.

 One of the most important pieces of EU digital legislation is represented by the EU copyright rules.
 This has led to the protection, payment, and recognition of workers in thirty-three sectors and it aims to reward creativity, stimulate investment in the creative sector.
 Another relevant achievement can be considered the implementation of the General Data Protection Regulation (GDPR) in 2016.
 This regulation sets out the new European framework for the use and circulation of personal data and has a significant impact on the major digital players.
 In addition, the regulation on platform-to-business trading practices (P2B) has been established to create a fair, transparent and predictable business environment for smaller businesses and traders on online platforms.
 This regulation has applied in July 2020 and prevents market distortion, encourages healthy competition and prohibits unfair practices.